Board Certified Podiatrists | Expert Foot & Ankle Care

 Additional indications include the presence of associated intra-articular pathology (osteochondral lesions, loose bodies, impinging scar tissue) that can be addressed simultaneously through arthroscopy.
 Up to 70% of patients with chronic ankle instability have concurrent intra-articular findings that benefit from surgical treatment.

-At Balance Foot & Ankle, Dr. Tom Biernacki performs a comprehensive preoperative evaluation including MRI to assess ligament integrity, evaluate for osteochondral lesions, and identify peroneal tendon pathology.
+At Balance Foot & Ankle, Dr. Tom Biernacki performs a thorough preoperative evaluation including MRI to assess ligament integrity, evaluate for osteochondral lesions, and identify peroneal tendon pathology.
 Weight-bearing X-rays assess ankle alignment, and stress views quantify the degree of mechanical instability.

 The Brostrom-Gould Surgical Technique